 Calculating the ROI on a rental property can be tricky.
 The result depends on which factors you include in your calculations.
 Simply put, your ROI is the cost of your property subtracted from the amount of money you’ve made (gain).
 You then divide that number by the total cost of the investment and then multiply that number by 100 to translate it into a percentage.

-For example, let’s say that, back in grade school, you purchased a candy bar from the convenience store for 2 dollars and sold it on the playground for 3 dollars.
-To calculate the return on that investment, you would subtract 2 from 3 and then divide that number by 2.
+For example, let’s say that, back in grade school, you purchased a candy bar from the convenience store for two dollars and sold it on the playground for three dollars.
+To calculate the return on that investment, you would subtract two from three and then divide that number by two.
 The result is that you made a 50 percent profit; not too bad.
 But what if you take a bite of the candy bar before trying to sell it?
 What if you wait long enough that the expiration date passes?
 What if you buy the candy bar during post-Halloween clearance sales, and the price of candy increases before you try to sell it again?